 Weekly seminars to study organizational behavior in conjunction with an internship.
 Taken fall or spring semester after first four semesters for between 3 and 6 credit hours.

 Juniors take advantage of the unique opportunities Washington, D.C. affords by pursuing an internship in one of the many public and private organizations located in the nation's capital, such as the White House, the National Republican or Democratic Parties, political consulting firms, lobbying firms, non-profit advocacy organizations, think-tanks, or national media news outlets.
 Students earn between three and six academic credits in a special internship class, using their internships to explore organizational behavior and theory.

 Weekly capstone seminar.
 Taken spring semester during final year for 3 credit hours.
 This final course in the certificate program is designed to help students understand political and organizational leadership: how they act, interact, and are influenced by factors within and beyond them.
 Class readings and discussions employ various perspectives and case studies to gain practical insight into the behavior of, and the challenges facing, authoritative institutional actors.
 The first part of the course examines the key theoretical concerns of the fields of leadership, bureaucracy, and public policy.
 These include transformational and transactional leadership, political institutions, agenda-setting and agenda control, issue-framing, path dependence, and American exceptionalism.
 Research presentations and class discussion will take place during the second part of the course.

-The SPA Leadership Portfolio
+Program Capstone: The SPA Leadership Portfolio

 The SPA Leadership Portfolio provides students with an opportunity to reflect on their curricular and co-curricular experiences in order to earn a deeper understanding of how to use their gifts to make the world a better place.
 Students also use their leadership portfolio as a virtual résumé and can take it with them after they graduate to become more competitive in today's job market.